AlyceBittar/ExpirationAI/README.md

 Get Started
 1. Clone the repo to your local computer
+2. Open the folder in your code editor
-2. cd into the parent folder location (eg. ExpirationDateAI)
+3. Open a terminal + cd into the parent folder location (eg. ExpirationDateAI)
-3. Run the install command --> install npm
+5. Run the install command --> install npm
-4. Edit the .env file to store your OpenAI generated API Key
+6. Edit the .env file to store your OpenAI generated API Key
-5. Run the project --> npm run dev
+7. Run the project --> npm run dev